Chai-Lattee/Car-Loan-Calculator/README.md

 All of this should be output to the terminal.
 We do not currently need a fancy UI or anything like that.

 Code follows PEP-8 standards.

+**Tkinter Front-end**
+In addition to the calculator, this repo will also contain a Python GUI using the tkinter framework (which is built into Python's standard library).